oveddan/blog/content/posts/visual_language/my-colors.md

 +++
-title= "Visual Language - My Colors" description= "Picking a color scheme that represents me and creating six compositions using it" date= 2017-10-04 tags = ["Visual Language"]
+title= "My Colors and Compositions" description= "Picking a color scheme that represents me and creating six compositions using it" date= 2017-10-04 tags = ["Visual Language"]